AdobeDocs/commerce-knowledge-base.en/help/overview.md

   </tr>

   <td>
-    <a href = "https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/live-search-dashboard-ranking-incorrect">Live Search dashboard and search result ranking is incorrect:</a> This article explains why the data displayed in the Live Search dashboard may be incorrect, or why the ranking of the search results may not be not what you expect.
+    <a href = "https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/live-search-dashboard-ranking-incorrect">Live Search dashboard and search result ranking is incorrect:</a> This article explains why the data displayed in the Live Search dashboard may be incorrect, or why the ranking of the search results may not be what you expect.
     </td>
     <td>New article</td>
     <td>August 14, 2024</td>